dowjones/distribucache-stats/README.md

 **Note:** This is a simple implementation (a starting point) that may not collect all of the data-points you may need (e.g., no percentiles, only averages).
-If you have suggestions or specific needs, please add them to [issues](/issues) (and / or PR).
+Suggestions are welcome.
+Please add them to [issues](/issues) (and / or PR).